 This species is native to the south-west Arabian Peninsula.

 Aloe vera is a well-known, stemless or short-stemmed succulent with rosettes of green to grey-green leaves.
 It grows up to 3.3 feet (1 m) tall, freely offsetting to form clusters of rosettes.
 Leaves are fleshy, thick, and have serrated margins with small, white teeth.
 Yellow flowers are tubular, pendulous, and usually appear in spring and summer on up to 3 feet (90 cm) tall, sparsely-branched inflorescences.

-The specific epithet "vera" is a Latin word meaning "true" or "genuine."
+The specific epithet "vera" derives from a Latin word meaning "true or genuine."

 How to Grow and Care for Aloe vera